quangnhat185/Advance_DeepSORT_YOLOv4/README.md

 ### TO-DO-LIST
-- [ ] Write bounding boxes drawing functions in [helper.py](./helper.py) and deloy it in the main function
-- [ ] Fix the colors issue.
-The idea is there each object will be assigned to only once color
 - [ ] [tracking.py](./tracking.py): There should be two modes: tracking all pre-indicate objects or tracking an object following its id
 - [ ] [counting.py](./counting.py) Drawing a line and count the number of persons get in and get our the line
+- [ ] Function to save video from input argument
+- [x] Write bounding boxes drawing functions in [helper.py](./helper.py) and deloy it in the main function
+- [x] Fix the colors issue.
+The idea is there each object will be assigned to only once color
-- [ ] The running scripts should contains parsing arguments as following:
+- [x] The running scripts should contains parsing arguments as following:
   - Video path -> String
   - Tracking mode (if available) -> 0 , 1
   - Threshold -> float